Legal Method & Communication Program

 Elon Law is committed to providing students with rigorous, innovative instruction in legal research, writing and oral communication.

-Demonstrating that commitment, the law school added a sixth fulltime faculty member to its Legal Method & Communication faculty in 2012.
-Keith McCrickard, formerly a partner in the Washington, D.C. office of McDermott Will & Emery LLP and a judicial clerk to three judges of the U.S. Courts, joined a program faculty led by Catherine Wasson, a member of the Board of Directors of the Association of Legal Writing Directors and co-author of A Practical Guide to Legal Writing & Legal Method.
+The Legal Method & Communication Program is led by Catherine Wasson, a member of the Board of Directors of the Association of Legal Writing Directors and co-author of A Practical Guide to Legal Writing & Legal Method.
 Other program faculty include Distinguished Practitioner-in-Residence John Flynn and Assistant Professors Tom Noble, Robert Parrish and Patricia Perkins.

 The Legal Method & Communication curriculum has a legal analysis and writing component, and a research component.
 The legal analysis and writing component of the course meets for two hours per week during both the fall and spring semesters.
 Topics in the fall semester include reading legal authorities, understanding the structure of legal rules, traditional organizational paradigms in the legal field, rule-based reasoning, case synthesis, factual analysis, and common law and statutory analysis.
 Students write and rewrite a variety of assignments, including three case and statutory analyses of increasing length and complexity.

 The semester culminates with a full office memorandum involving a new area of law that students must research independently.
 Research librarians often work with students and their writing professor to prepare a research strategy for the final project.
 Students have one mandatory individual conference and one mandatory small-group “report to partner” conference with their professor during the fall.
 All professors also are available to meet individually with students on a drop-in basis and/or by appointment.